eth-fabric/website/docs/education/awesome-based-preconfs.md

 - [Analysing Expected Proposer Revenue from Preconfirmations](https://research.lido.fi/t/analysing-expected-proposer-revenue-from-preconfirmations/8954) - Article exploring expected revenue from preconfirmations vs the current MEV-Boost acution (November 2024).
 - [A Pricing Model for Inclusion Preconfirmations](https://research.lido.fi/t/a-pricing-model-for-inclusion-preconfirmations/9136) - Article focuses on the pricing of inclusion preconfirmations (December 2024).
 - [Pricing Future Blockspace: A Data-driven Approach](https://www.luban.wtf/taiyi-pricing-1) - Introduce a pricing model developed for hedged preconfirmations with a focus on preserving underwriter funds and generating steady yields (December 2024).
-- [Pricing Transactions for Preconfirmation](https://ethresear.ch/t/pricing-transactions-for-preconfirmation/21802) - Proposes a framework for pricing preconfirmations but also to initiate a constructive discussion within the Ethereum community (Febuary 2025).
+- [Pricing Transactions for Preconfirmation](https://ethresear.ch/t/pricing-transactions-for-preconfirmation/21802) - Proposes a framework for pricing preconfirmations but also to initiate a constructive discussion within the Ethereum community (February 2025).

 ## Stacks-and-Implmentations
 - [Bolt](https://chainbound.github.io/bolt-docs/) - Bolt enables Ethereum block proposers to provide credible commitments about the contents of their blocks.